shalldie/scroll-active/README.md

 ## Related

-[vue-scroll-active][vue-scroll-active]: A version of vue component.
+[v-scroll-active][v-scroll-active]: A version of vue component.
 Vue 版本。

 ## Installation